15.3 percent of households in North Carolina receive food stamps - NewsBreak

 15.3 percent of households in North Carolina receive food stamps

-Prior to the coronavirus pandemic, food insecurity throughout the United States affected more than 37 million people, among them 11 million children.
+(STACKER) – Prior to the coronavirus pandemic, food insecurity throughout the United States affected more than 37 million people, among them 11 million children.
 That number, though staggering, represented the lowest point of food insecurity in the country in almost 90 years.
-Against the backdrop of the ongoing pandemic, national hunger-relief organization Feeding America expects more than 42 million Americans to face food shortages during 2021.
-This demand puts additional strain on already-strapped food pantries and hunger-relief organizations, and drives significant need for increases in the country's Supplemental Nutrition Assistance Program (SNAP, also known previously as food stamps).
+Against the backdrop of the ongoing pandemic, the national hunger-relief organization Feeding America expects more than 42 million Americans to face food shortages during 2021.
+This demand puts additional strain on already-strapped food pantries and hunger-relief organizations and drives a significant need for increases in the country’s Supplemental Nutrition Assistance Program (SNAP, also known previously as food stamps).

 North Carolina by the numbers